 The Conference of the Birds, Attar, translated from Persian to English by Sholeh Wolpé.
 W. W. Norton & Co, March 2017

 Blue Swedish for Nowruz,a collection of short stories, translated from Persian to English by Naeimeh Doosdar, Azita Ghahreman, and Nasrin Madani, Dracopis Press, Sweden, 2015.

-Walt Whitman: Song of Myself, translated from English to Persian by Sholeh Wolpé and Mohsen Emadi, The International Writing Program at the University of Iowa, Whitman Web: 2012-2013 (Printed in Iran in 2017.)
+Walt Whitman: Song of Myself, (Nashreh No, Iran, 2019), co-translated from English to Persian by Sholeh Wolpé and Mohsen Emadi, Commissioned by The International Writing Program at the University of Iowa, for Whitman Web Project: 2012-2013.

 Sin: Selected Poems of Forugh Farrokhzad, edited and translated from Persian to English by Sholeh Wolpé, University of Arkansas Press, 2007.